Honoring Marriage in June?

 Visualizing Juno’s Blessings

 Picture this: you’re in ancient Rome in June.
-Flowers are blooming, the air is filled with the scent of fresh growth, and every corner of the city is bustling with preparations for weddings and celebrations.
-It’s as if Juno herself is walking among the people, blessing each event with her presence.
+Flowers are blooming, the air feels fresh, and the city is buzzing with weddings and celebrations.

 Greek Connections

 Juno wasn’t just a big deal to the Romans.
-The Greeks knew her as Hera, the wife of Zeus, who shared similar attributes of protecting marriage and women.
-This cross-cultural reverence highlights the importance of these deities and their influence over the most celebrated times of the year.
+The Greeks knew her as Hera, the wife of Zeus — and she covered the same territory: marriage, women, and family life.

 Ovid’s Poetic Tribute